kermitt2/grobid/doc/Deep-Learning-models.md

 For current GROBID version 0.7.2, we recommend considering the usage of the following Deep Learning models:

 - `citation` model: for bibliographical parsing, the `BidLSTM_CRF_FEATURES` architecture provides currently the best accuracy, significantly better than CRF (+3 to +5 points in F1-Score).
 With a GPU, there is normally no runtime impact by selecting this model.
-SciBERT fine-tuned model performs currently at significantly lower accuracy.
+SciBERT fine-tuned model performs currently at  lower accuracy.

 - `affiliation-address` model: for parsing affiliation and address blocks, `BidLSTM_CRF_FEATURES` architecture provides better accuracy than CRF at the cost of a minor runtime impact.